styrkink/browserstack_test/ReadMe.md

-# Repo with test task for browserstack
+# Repo with test task for browserstack1

 ## Task
 1. Clone repo and install all dependencies.